belgattitude/php-java-bridge/README.md

 The soluble PHPJavaBridge server fork allows PHP/JVM interoperability through a local network protocol between both runtimes.

+> **Disclaimer: Unofficial fork !!!**
+>
-> Disclaimer: This fork is based on the robust and mature [sourceforge](https://sourceforge.net/p/php-java-bridge/code/) version made by Jost Boekemeier and
+> This fork was initially made on the [sourceforge](https://sourceforge.net/p/php-java-bridge/code/) version made by Jost Boekemeier
-> was refactored to ease installation process, promote contributions and embrace more modern practices found in
+> as its development seemed to have stopped after version 6.2.1.
+>
+> Be aware that since the project have been forked, the official repo looks to
+> be alive again with recent versions supporting PHP7.
+Unfortunately most of the
+> the fixes and enhancements made on this fork have not been merged in upstream version.
+>
+> Feel free to choose which version you install (fork or official).
-> the Java ecosystem.
-To keep a track of differences, you can refer to the [fork status](./doc/notes_fork_status.md) page.
+> To keep a track of differences, you can refer to the [fork status](./doc/notes_fork_status.md) page.
+>
+> Note that this fork have been specifically developped for PHP -> Java integration, so
+> so if you intend to use it from Java -> PHP, the best is to use the official version.

 ## Installation